oskarrough/slaytheweb/README.md

 ### Actions

 An action is a function that takes a `state` object, modifies it, and returns a new one.
-There are actions for drawing a card, dealing damage, applying a debuff and basically everything that is possible in the game.
+There are actions for drawing a card, dealing damage, applying a debuff... everything you want to do, there's an action.

 See all actions in `./public/game/actions.js`.
 Most have comments and corresponding tests you can check.